CIRLMDP/CIRL/README.md

 1. Driving simulator
 2. Dynamic treatment regime

-To run the simulations clone the repository and run each file under:
+To run the simulations clone the repository and run each file in each environment under:
-"<Simulator environment>/<Linear \ non_linear>/<learning method>/<run file>.py"
+Linear/non_linear -> Ellipsoid/Blackbox_loss1/Blackbox_loss2

-the jupyter notebooks are used to plot the performance results on each environment.
+To plot the results on graphs use the jupyter notebooks in each environment.

-in this work we use the processed data from point85AI git repository that can be found at: https://github.com/point85AI/Policy-Iteration-AI-Clinician the data set we use to construct the dynamic treatment regime can be found at:
+in this work we use the processed data from point85AI git repository that can be found at: https://github.com/point85AI/Policy-Iteration-AI-Clinician

-/data/normalized_data.mat
-is should be placed at:
+the data set we use to construct the dynamic treatment regime can be found at: data -> normalized_data.mat is should be placed at:
-Dynamic treatment regime/data/normalized_data.mat
+Dynamic treatment regime -> data -> normalized_data.mat